DisCoTec/discotec.github.io/2025/registration.md

 Do send an email to <discotec2025@inria.fr> with subject "Dietary restrictions" should you have any.

 ## Invoices
-If you registered and need an invoice for your registration, please send an email to <discotec2025@inria.fr> with subject "Invoice Request DisCoTec" indicating:
+Upon completion of the registration process, you should automatically receive an invoice and/or proof of purchase.
+If you did not receive one, please send an email to <discotec2025@inria.fr> with subject "Invoice Request DisCoTec" indicating:
 - your full name and email address;
 - the amount and the date on which you completed the online payment;
 - the exact information that you need to appear on it (institution, address, VAT number, etc)